 - Can remain happy and alert even after having skipped that nap

-- Takes a long time to fall asleep for his morning nap
+- Takes a long time to fall asleep for a nap

-Let’s say your baby was supposed to nap from 9-10:30am, but isn’t falling asleep.
+Let’s say your baby usually naps from 9-10:30am, but isn’t falling asleep.
 When should you call it quits?
 And if so, when do you put him down again for another nap?

-Keep trying to put your baby to nap for however long your designated nap time was supposed to be.
-If nap was supposed to be 9-10:30am, then give it a shot up until 10:30am.
+Keep trying to put him to nap for however long your designated nap time was supposed to be.
+If nap was is 9-10:30am, then give it a shot up until 10:30am.

 What happens if he skipped the nap completely—when do you try again?
-If your baby is six months old or younger, keep him up for one extra hour after the end of his designated nap time and try again.
+If he’s six months old or younger, keep him up for one extra hour after the end of his designated nap time and try again.
 This means you’d put him down for another nap attempt at 11:30am.

-If your baby is older than six months, then keep him awake until his next scheduled nap time.
-If the next nap time is supposed to be at 12:30pm, then put him down at that time.
+If he’s older than six months, keep him awake until his next scheduled nap time.
+If the next nap time was scheduled for 12:30pm, then put him down at that time.

-Give your baby a chance to fall asleep on his own before resorting to sleep aids and baby gear.
+Give him a chance to fall asleep on his own before resorting to sleeping aids and baby gear.
 Keep a consistent routine so he knows what to expect, being mindful of how long he’s been awake.

 Break out of your rut and leave the house if need be—you just might find the change of scenery is what you and your baby needed.
-And finally, try again at a later time depending on your baby’s age.
+And finally, try again at a later time depending on his age.

-It’s never easy when your schedule is off, or if you’re dealing with a fussy baby.
+It’s never easy when your baby’s nap schedule is off, or if you’re dealing with a fussy baby.
 But when you take a step back and think about it, naps are a small part of your day.
-Try not to let skipped naps affect the rest of it—even if you realize your baby has been awake since 6am.
+Try not to let skipped naps affect the rest of it—even if you realize he’s been awake since 6am.

 Get more tips:

-- How to Get Your Baby to Take Longer Naps
+- How to Get Your Baby to Nap in the Crib